harryosmar/kafka-connect/query-timestamp-and-increment-example.md

 - Only use `1` connection query with limit `1000` to the Database, instead of `10` connections with limit `100` (10 * 100).
 - Do not overload the payload data for the kafka connector, limit it by default `100`

-## HOw the connector query looks like ? when fetching the data from MSSQL Server
+## How the connector query looks like ? when fetching the data from MSSQL Server

 ### 1st second